Sakai’s Traditional Craftsmen — Preserving the Soul of Japanese Knife-Making

 -

-Craftsmen are required to devote more than 12 years to mastering the intricate techniques involved in producing government-designated traditional crafts. - Rigorous skill testing
+Craftsmen devote more than a decade to mastering the techniques required for traditional knife-making. - Rigorous technical examinations

-In most cases, the craftsmen must live and work in the region where the craft is rooted, ensuring that their skills are shaped by local culture and history.
+Most craftsmen live and work in the region where the craft originated, ensuring their techniques remain connected to local culture and history.

 -